Panel Discussion to Focus on Cuba-U.S. Relations

 The participants in the forum address the cultural and political context of, as well as the emerging and continuing fallout surrounding, the recent deadly attacks on the French satirical magazine Charlie Hebdo and a Paris kosher market (January 7-9, 2015).

 Our latest Office Hours episode brings you a new host along with a hot topic -- Cuba!
+In this episode, Sarah Shuetze interviews Peter Berres, former Assistant Dean in the College of Health Sciences and professor of Political Science, and Stan Brunn, Emeritus Professor in the Department of Geography.

 The Department of Geography is excited to welcome Assistant Professor Betsy Beymer-Farris to its faculty!